section

 Translation Map

 A few careful mappings go further than a full metaphor collapse.
-Keep enough distance that the person stays legible in both worlds.
+Keep enough distance that the person stays legible in both worlds, then name the output that would count as evidence.

 Species or tradition